methylDragon/mgm_ros/README.md

 Additionally, due to this issue, it is important to ensure that the MGM disparity nodelet (and possibly the disparity to point cloud conversion nodelet) are running in **separate processes**.
 Otherwise there might be issues with topic subscriptions.

+It is also because of this limitation that I suspect the MGM algorithm cannot be pushed to its utmost maximum to produce fuller, more comprehensive disparity images to surpass the performance of SGBM.

+Unrelated caveat:

+Publish rate is not implemented even though it is exposed as a parameter.

 **Pull requests and improvements will be greatly appreciated with regards to these!**

 - For ROS improvements, kindly **send a PR to this repo**.